serverless/blog/posts/2020-02-10-preview-deployments.md

 When you create your Preview Deployment, the Framework Pro CI/CD system will still run any [Safeguards](https://serverless.com/framework/docs/dashboard/safeguards/) you have configured for the `default` profile.
 You'll also still have any automated [tests](https://serverless.com/framework/docs/dashboard/cicd/running-tests/) you have setup run against the deployment.
 This gives you all the same benefits you might otherwise have waited until a staging environment to check against.

+**They Can Supplement Existing CI/CD**

+You can use Preview Deployments in combination with Serverless CI/CD for stages like production and staging.
+Or, you can use them in addition to whatever existing CI/CD tools you have.
+Already using another tool for your workflow?
+Great!
+You can still add Preview Deployments without disrupting any of your existing processes!

 **A Clean Environment for Code Review**

 Because you're spinning up an entire set of infrastructure, it's open season for your code reviewers to play with the API endpoints and infrastructure resources.